 Now, the thing is, how do we best invest this money?

-Well, first of all, we don't have an option.
+First of all, we don't have an option.

 That's all mandatory in this.

-But setting up the other monies beyond that for the quickest rebound with the economy is it's complicated.
+But setting up the other monies beyond that for the quickest rebound with the economy is complicated.

-Uh yeah, it's not easy.
+Yeah, it's not easy.

-And this bill I hope will largely do that.
+And this bill, I hope, will largely do that.

-Uh we've got a lot of really good businesses that are solvent that have a lot of assets, where if they didn't get this emergency relief, they'd have to go start selling all their assets to meet their liquidity needs, and then you'd have another big downward spiral in prices and and you know, you'd have a lot of insolvency and a lot of businesses going out of business.
+We've got a lot of really good businesses that are solvent, that have a lot of assets, where if they didn't get this emergency relief, they'd have to go start selling all their assets to meet their liquidity needs.

-Uh especially because none of these businesses did anything wrong, right?
+They didn't want that to happen correctly, especially because none of these businesses did anything wrong, right?

-I mean, they didn't create the virus, they didn't create the shutdown.
+I mean, they didn't create the virus.

-You know, they they're just dealing with the situation, and you know, we shouldn't want them all to fail, small business or large business.
+And we shouldn't want them all to fail, small business or large business.

 That's the key.

-Well, we've got to be able to do that.
+Well, so we've got to do that.

 Okay, you shut the country down.

-Who's gonna deliver your groceries?
+Who's going to deliver your groceries?

-It's all sort of interrelated and by the way, I have an official letter saying that I'm essential, just in case for New York City.
+By the way, I have an official letter saying that I'm essential, just in case.

 I didn't apply for it.